 The bonded leather and PVC manufacturing feels durable and is likely to last for years.
 With a price tag right around $165 dollars, the value for the money is easily as good as an office chair can get.

 When it comes to ergonomics, few chairs do it better than the Herman Miller Aeron.
 Is the $1,400 price tag a little crazy for a home office chair?
 Absolutely.
 The ergonomic design for the Aeron is something all office chair manufacturers can learn from.
 Rest assured that for the price, this is the chair by which all other ergonomic chairs should be measured.
 The mesh back, sturdy base and three different size options make it an incredibly good fit.

-You can adjust pretty much everything, including the tension on the zones of fabric as well as the title and angle of the armrests.
-There are two potential profiles for sitting including one that adjusts for when you need to learn forward.
+You can adjust pretty much everything, including the tension on the zones of fabric as well as the tilt and angle of the adjustable arms.
+There are two potential profiles for sitting, including one that adjusts for when you need to lean forward.
 Another profile can be adjusted to help your body positioning when you lean back and recline.
-When comfort and ergonomics matters above all else and price is no object, the Aeron is the only chair for you.
+When comfort and ergonomics matter above all else and price is no object, the Aeron is the only chair for you.

 Best for Adjustments

 For anyone who gets restless sitting in a chair all day, the ability to adjust, tweak and change how you are sitting can make a world of difference.
 The Space Seating AirGrid office chair can change the seat height and position of the arms, which is among the most important adjustments you would want to make.

 Want to shift the armrests left and right for extra support?
 You can do that.
 Want to adjust the tilt?
 You can do that too.
 With similarly-adjustable chairs commanding prices three and four times more expensive, it’s easy to recommend the AirGrid for just about anyone.

 Best for Standing Desks